-We then apply the information entropy S to the lasing fields of band 3 with various in-plane momentum seeding injections [Fig. 3(d)].
-The lasing information entropy Scan be tuned from approximately 0.1 to 0.45 by the incident angle of the seeding light.
-In contrast, the conventional lasing modes of Hermite-Gaussian (HG) envelops show low S of 0.1 since they are slow-varying.
+lasing modes of Hermite-Gaussian (HG) envelopes show low $\mathcal{S}$ of 0.1, since they are slow varying.
 The greater complexity of the lasing patterns indicates an increased number of Fourier components (diffraction channels).
-This leads to the potential for achieving higher S, reaching the maximum of 1, through the inclusion of more high-order diffractive lasing channels.
-Furthermore, the lasing information can be engineered ondemand via designing the amplitude and phase of each lasing Fourier component by configuring the CFCs of the PTMMs [39].
-The high modulation bandwidth can be potentially achieved when involving dynamic modulations [46, 47], even with a slow modulation speed.
+This leads to the potential for achieving higher $\mathcal{S}$ , reaching the maximum of 1, through the inclusion of more high-order diffractive lasing channels.
+Furthermore, the lasing information can be engineered on demand via designing the amplitude and phase of each lasing Fourier component by configuring the CFCs of the PTMMs [39].
+The high modulation bandwidth can be potentially achieved when involving dynamic modulations [64,65], even with a slow modulation speed.
 This is mainly due to the introduction of a new dimension of spatial information in the process of laser generation.

-The mode competition is critical in laser technology since it severely affects the beam qualities and lasing information.
-We discussed two types of mode competitions in this work: (1) Counter-propagating guided mode competitions in the vicinity of EPs, and (2) k-mode competitions, considering modes at general k-points can be selected by large free spectral range and gain dispersion.
+Mode competition is critical in laser technology, since it severely affects the beam qualities and lasing information.
+We discussed two types of mode competitions in this work: (i) counterpropagating guided mode competitions in the vicinity of EPs and (ii) k-mode competitions, considering modes at general k points can be selected by large free spectral range and gain dispersion.
 We can obtain the steady-state bifurcation diagrams by laser rate equations (Fig. 4).
 As shown in Fig. 4(a), the BGM mode dominates over the FGM mode as a result of the asymmetric Bragg couplings $(\kappa{\rightarrow}/\kappa{\leftarrow}=0)$ in the vicinity of EPs.
-Single-k-mode lasing of mode k1 is achieved and mode k2 is fully suppressed at completely asymmetric external coupling condition ( $\kappa{ext2}/\kappa{ext1}$ = 0), as shown in Fig. 4(b) [48].
-This is intuitive since mode k1 starts lasing from seeding photons while mode k2 from quantum noise.
-The single-mode (k-mode) lasing is robust against the asymmetric mode (external) coupling factor $\kappa{\rightarrow}/\kappa{\leftarrow} (\kappa{ext2}/\kappa{ext1})$ [39].
+Single-kmode lasing of mode k1 is achieved and mode k2 is fully suppressed at completely asymmetric external coupling condition ( $\kappa{\text{ext2}}/\kappa{\text{ext1}} = 0$ ), as shown in Fig. 4(b) [66].
+This is intuitive, since mode k1 starts lasing from seeding photons while mode k2 from quantum noise.
+The singlemode (k-mode) lasing is robust against the asymmetric mode (external) coupling factor $\kappa{\rightarrow}/\kappa{\leftarrow}$ ( $\kappa{\rm ext2}/\kappa{\rm ext1}$ ) [39].

-Interestingly, the directionality can be engineered from almost zero diverging angle [plane-wave wavefront in single channel lasing, Fig. 3(c)] to wide-angle multidirectional lasing by tuning the incident angle of the seeding injection or configuring the CFCs.
+Interestingly, the directionality can be engineered from almost zero diverging angle [plane-wave wave front in single-channel lasing, Fig. 3(c)] to wide-angle multidirectional lasing by tuning the incident angle of the seeding injection or configuring the CFCs.
 The reconfigurable directionality of the PTMMs outperforms the traditional nanolasers.
-The continuous-wave and pulsed operations are compatible within our scheme thanks to the singlemode (k-mode) operation avoiding multimode interactions such as mode locking and alternate oscillations.
+The continuous-wave and pulsed operations are compatible within our scheme thanks to the single-mode (k-mode) operation avoiding multimode interactions such as mode locking and alternate oscillations.